abana28s/Text-To-Speech/README.md

-# Text-To-Speech using Web API in JavaScript
+# Text-To-Speech using Web Speech API in JavaScript